owncloud-archive/documentation/admin_manual/maintenance/migrating.rst

    mysqldump --lock-tables -h localhost -u admin -ppassword owncloud > owncloud-dbbackup.bak

-.. note:: (just a reminder) Parameters you need for the command above were set when creating database for ownCloud
+.. note:: (just a reminder: Parameters you need for the command above

+were set when creating database for ownCloud with this command)

 ::

    CREATE DATABASE IF NOT EXISTS owncloud;
    GRANT ALL PRIVILEGES ON owncloud.* TO 'username'@'localhost' IDENTIFIED BY 'password';

+Do not execute this command, because it's just a reminder.

 Export command::